 What was the outcome for the child?
 For example after my son bit another child they went away – he got what he wanted so why wouldn’t he do it again!
 If the behaviour has a positive response the child will do it again.
 If a child is overwhelmed in a social situation they may act out and we naturally take them out of the situation (maybe a time out) but this is what they wanted so we are rewarding the challenging behaviour.

 When you have looked at the behaviour and decided what needs to change we need to be clear why it is happening.
 Keep thinking of reasons and ask others for their thoughts too – is it a sensory issue, anxiety, communication issues, lack of understanding – confused, not prepared?
 Does the situation need to change or the environment?
 Sometimes these won’t be possible but there are always things you can do to help a situation.

-Resources to help manage challenging behaviour and Tips for dealing with challenging behaviour in children with autism.
+Tips for dealing with challenging behaviour in children with autism.

 Communication and understanding, does the child fully understand what is happening or what is going to happen, do they need clear instructions about changes?
 Using visual aids to support a child’s understanding can be really beneficial, particularly for those who struggle with verbal language.
-You may need to prepare them for certain and new situations.
+You may need to prepare a child for certain and new situations.